akka/akka/akka-docs/src/main/paradox/persistence.md

 There are several configuration properties for the persistence module, please refer to the @ref:[reference configuration](general/configuration.md#config-akka-persistence).

+The @ref:[journal and snapshot store plugins](persistence-plugins.md) have specific configuration, see reference documentation of the chosen plugin.

 ## Multiple persistence plugin configurations